kognetiks/kognetiks-chatbot/README.md

 ## What's New in Version 2.0.7

-- **Model Support**: The latest models available from OpenAI's are always dynamically added to model picklists, and now include gpt-4o and gpt-4o-mini.
+- **Model Support**: The latest models available from OpenAI are dynamically added to model picklists.
+Available models now include gpt-4o and gpt-4o-mini.
+See Chatbot Settings > API/Model > Chat Settings.
-- **Manage Chatbot Error Logs**: A new feature to manage chatbot error logs, including the ability to download and delete logs.
+- **Manage Chatbot Error Logs**: Added the ability to manage chatbot error logs, including the ability to download and delete logs.
+See Chatbot Settings > Tools.
+TIP: You must enable Diagnostics access the Tools tab.
+See Chatbot Settings > Messages > Messages and Diagnostics.
 - **Revised Reporting Settings Layout**: Revised and refreshed the Reporting Settings page layout for better visualization.
+See Chatbot Settings > Reporting.
-- **Conversation Continuation**: Additional setting added to enable conversation continuation after returning to a page previously visited.
+- **Conversation Continuation**: Added an additional setting added to enable conversation continuation after returning to a page previously visited.
+See Chatbot Settings > Settings > Additional Settings.

 ## What's New in Version 2.0.6